Arctostaphylos nummularia subsp. mendocinoensis

 Arctostaphylos nummularia subsp. mendocinoensis, commonly known as pygmy manzanita, is a subspecies of manzanita.
-It is endemic to Mendocino County, California and Sonoma County, California, where it is known from only one occurrence in the pygmy forests along the coastline.
+It is endemic to Mendocino County, California, where it is known from scattered occurrences in the pygmy forests near the coast.

 Description

 This is a small, mat-forming shrub growing in low mounds less than half a meter tall.
 It has red, shreddy bark and bristles along its smaller branches.
 The leaves are dark green, shiny, convex, and hairless, and rarely more than a centimeter long.
 The inflorescence is a dense cluster of urn-shaped flowers with four tiny lobes at the mouth.
 The fruit is a cylindrical drupe only a few millimeters long, containing four minute seeds.